Metal fasteners assortment on wooden table with bolts, screws, nuts, and washers for industrial hardware and OEM assembly.

 Consider this detailed comparison of common materials:

-Metal Fastener Material Comparison:
+Metal Fastener Material Comparison

 Material Strength Corrosion Resistance Typical Use Environments